ptkoo/machineLearningJourney/README.md

   - Cost function is likelyhood.
 The goal is to find maximum likelyhood.
   - Use gradient descent/ascent according to you equation.

+#### 3. KNN (K-Nearest Neighbour )
+- **Definition**: A simple, learning algorithm that classifies a data point based on the majority class of its k-nearest neighbors.
+- **Key Points**:
+  - Non-parametric and lazy learning algorithm.
+  - Calculate Euclidean Distance, Sort the distances, Find the K-neighbours
+  - Take the hightest neighbour group to classify